pwnwiki/kaliwiki/tools/dnsdict6.md

 Notes
 -------

 Has a pretty good built in list.
-But the SRV service enumeration doesn't seem to do anything.
-Ran it against att.com and all I got was:
+But the SRV service enumeration doesn't seem to do anything for att.com ; however, it works well on google.com for service enumeration:
 ```
-dnsdict6 -t 32 -S att.com
+dnsdict6 -t 32 -S google.com
 Starting DNS enumeration work on att.com. ...
 Starting SRV service enumeration
 Estimated time to completion: 1 to 4 minutes
 Found 582 services with 1164 entries altogether
 ```
-Then it started brute forcing as it normally would

 Help Text
 -------